-Chamomile is the colloquial name for several daisy-like plants whose flowers are often used in herbal teas, as aromatherapy, topically, or orally as tablets or capsules, also with other plants such as passionflower, aloe vera.
-Or mixed with valerian, chamomile essential oil is found in many skin lotions, creams, soaps, and cosmetics.
+Chamomile is a common name for several daisy-like plants whose flowers are often used in herbal teas, as aromatherapy, topically, or taken orally as tablets or capsules, mixed with other plants such as passionflower, aloe vera, or valerian, and chamomile essential oil is found in many skin lotions, creams, soaps, and cosmetics.

 What is chamomile?